segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 Now that your Source is set up, you can connect it with Destinations.

-Please note that the Listrak Source works better when you also connect Listrak as a Destination Action.
+The Listrak Source works better when you also connect Listrak as a Destination Action.
 With the Listrak Destination Action, you can use Segment to send Listrak user and event data, enabling you to trigger email campaigns.
-Listrak is currently developing the Destination Action features, enabling you to send website or mobile data to Listrak.
+Listrak is developing the Destination Action features, enabling you to send website or mobile data to Listrak.

-Log into your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
+Log into your downstream tools and check to see that your events appear as expected and that they contain all of the properties you expect.
 If your events and properties don’t appear, check the [Event Delivery](https://segment.com/docs/connections/event-delivery/){:target="_blank"} tool, and refer to the Destination docs for each tool for troubleshooting.

 If there are any issues with how the events are arriving to Segment, [contact the Listrak support team](mailto:support@listrak.com).